jxy-s/stlkrn/README.md

 ```

 ## TODO
-Although `jxy::shared_ptr` is supported through `std::shared_ptr` directly.
-This implementation could be improved.
-Internally, `std::shared_ptr` will use a
-global `new` allocation in some circumstances.
-To avoid this `jxy::make_shared`
-is implemented to associate the appropriate pool tagged/typed allocator and
-deleter.
-This introduces an extra control block allocation for the shared
-reference, which is what `std::make_shared` aims to avoid.
-Unfortunately,
-attaching a control block to the container is not public functionality.
-This
-could be improved with some support by MSVC or by hand-rolling a
-`jxy::shared_ptr` which is better tuned for kernel-use.

 I had wanted to include `std::unordered_map` initially, however it uses `ceilf`.
 Floating point arithmetic in the Windows Kernel comes with some challenges.
 So, for now it is omitted until an appropriate solution is designed.